COMPANY PLAYBOOK

 Should I push for E6 instead of E5?

-If the role scope, your past experience, and your interview feedback support it — yes.
+If the role scope, your past experience, and your interview feedback support it, then yes.
 The E5 → E6 jump is the most economically significant level transition in your career, often worth $150K+/year in TC.
 Push before the offer is finalized.

 How aggressive is Meta with sign-on bonuses?